The average salary for an Operations Support Specialist is $49,629.

 Popular Employer Salaries for Operations Support Specialist

-Pay by Experience Level for Operations Support Specialist
+What is the Pay by Experience Level for Operations Support Specialists?

 Pay Difference by Location